 The Company operates in two reportable segments: dredging and demolition.
 These reportable segments are the Company's operating segments and the reporting units at which the Company tests goodwill for impairment.
-The Company performed its most recent annual test of impairment as of July 1, 2011 for the goodwill in both the dredging and demolition segments with no indication of goodwill impairment as of the test date.
-As of the test date, the fair value of both the dredging segment and the demolition segment were in excess of their carrying values by approximately 35% and 8%, respectively.
-Given the small margin with which the demolition segment's fair value is in excess of its carrying value, a more than insignificant decline in the demolition segment's future operating results or cash flow forecasts versus the segment's current forecasts could potentially cause a goodwill impairment charge to be recognized in a future period.
-The Company will perform its next scheduled annual test of goodwill in the third quarter of 2012.
+The Company performed its most recent annual test of impairment as of July 1, 2012 for the goodwill in both the dredging and demolition segments with no indication of goodwill impairment as of the test date.
+The Company will perform its next scheduled annual test of goodwill in the third quarter of 2013.